 “Technology… is a queer thing.
 It brings you great gifts with one hand, and it stabs you in the back with the other.” – Carrie Snow

-As an I/O psychologist who offers nuanced career coaching, I have strategies that will be suitable for business owners and HR professionals who are dealing with this growing problem (or trying to adapt/stay ahead of it).
+As a specialist in I/O psychology who offers nuanced career coaching, I have strategies that will be suitable for business owners and HR professionals who are dealing with this growing problem (or trying to adapt/stay ahead of it).
 Some of those ideas may be addressed in future blog posts.
 For now, employees who are concerned about how these changes may jeopardize their work I’ll offer a few preliminary ideas.
 Try to develop skills and knowledge that are difficult to outsource to a robot or a piece of software including:

 - managing and developing others